 Having a LinkedIn profile is no longer enough, especially if no one is seeing it.
 Or worse, people are seeing your profile but it does a poor job of representing you and what you do.

-Your LinkedIn profile is an essential part of your personal brand and having a great one is a MUST if you plan to do any form of LinkedIn marketing.
+Your LinkedIn profile is an essential part of your personal brand and having a great one is a MUST if you plan to do any form of LinkedIn marketing or lead generation.

 To me an all-star profile means that you…